Smith & Wesson Model 76: History

-The history of the Model 76 submachine gun started in April of 1966 with a call from Smith & Wesson's Washington, D.C. sales representative; he had been contacted by the US Navy Department to see if Smith & Wesson would be interested in designing and producing a 9mm submachine gun.
+The history of the Model 76 submachine gun started in April 1966 with a call from Smith & Wesson's Washington, D.C. sales representative; he had been contacted by the US Navy Department to see if Smith & Wesson would be interested in designing, and producing a 9mm submachine gun.

 The US Navy had the need for a submachine gun for their SEAL special operations team in Vietnam.
 The SEALs' weapon of choice was the Swedish Carl Gustaf m/45―a well-made and reliable submachine gun.

 Because Sweden was a neutral country, a problem arose; they objected to their product being used in a war zone.
 Therefore, the supply of the Carl Gustaf m/45 to the US Navy was cut off, which meant they had to find another submachine gun to take its place.

 Although they appear similar, the M76 was designed from scratch from a list of requirements, which the US Navy SEALs provided, they are: